hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Moreover, nothing forces you to use point literals in VID code, you can use just pairs everywhere as usual, they would get converted to points whenever needed in the face objects.
 All existing VID code will be accepted without changes.

 [16:58:13](#hh0zHnGHGkQuQ8YHoPeEzCFR-uBandS7LI79J3eu6xQ) <dockimbel>:
-Thanks for moving it from that page to a REP. Ì†ΩÌ±çÔ∏è
+Thanks for moving it from that page to a REP. üëçÔ∏è

 [16:59:42](#zNzQSn6YQN1gPZsTJhePRKujv0ygU8WOLPliWX0tz-E) <dockimbel>:
  * Thanks, good sum-up except for "Problem 7", which is your personal addition and that I don't endorse as being a "problem", nor do I think that your proposed "solution" is any good.